 c.
 Add Semi-Variable Costs

 Semi-variable costs have both fixed and variable components.
 For example, power bills may include both a fixed base rate and a variable cost based on usage.
-It is critical to consider these charges in order to gain a thorough knowledge of total operational expenses, and to calculate overhead cost accurately when factoring these in.
+It is critical to consider these charges in order to gain a thorough knowledge of total operational expenses and to calculate overhead costs accurately when factoring these in.

 d.
 Summing These Costs